franciscop/uwork/README.md

 ![CPU in async vs in parallel](cpu.png)

-Web workers are awesome and this project is taking a subset of that awesomeness and make it super easy to implement.
+Web workers are awesome and this project is taking a subset of that and making it trivial to implement.
 This is for functions that take N arguments, process them and then return a value once.